OrdinaryMagician/ibuki_m/README.md

 Like its more modest counterpart, it is chambered for **9mm Parabellum**.
 Some sort of mechanism in the gun appears to imbue the rounds with a potent electric charge.
 The nature of this process is unknown.

 Snugly held with both hands (very snugly, considering **Ibuki**'s size), this weapon has easily manageable recoil, making it quite useful in any situation.
-The gun is equipped with an under-barrel laser and flashlight combo for ease of aiming and illuminating dark areas.

-Tapping the utility key toggles the flashlight.
-Holding the key spins the gun, just for the sake of coolness.
+Tapping the utility key spins the gun, just for the sake of coolness.

 This weapon can be dual-wielded.